Algae-Tools/.github/profile/README.md

 algae tools is an open-source collection of game art tools for engines and DCC's, created by me.

-these tools are free for use by the public, i hope you find them useful
+these tools are free for use by the public, i hope you find them useful.

 ## tools
 - [Algae's Roof Tiler](link) – procedural roof generation